-Tomi Lahren's Comments About The Eagles Skipping The White House Are So Ironic
+Tomi Lahren Called Out The Eagles For Skipping The White House & It's So Ironic

 Tomi Lahren is back at it again.
 Remember her?
 The conservative darling that we just can't seem to shake?
 Well in the latest trail of classic Lahren antics, on Monday, Feb.
 5 she once again took to Twitter to air some grievances after Sunday's Super Bowl, and naturally Tomi Lahren's comments about the Eagles' White House visit are just so ironic.
 I, for one, am shocked.
 Simply shocked.

 After their win at the Super Bowl LII on Feb.
 4, CNN reported that some of the Eagles players will not be participating in the customary victor's visit to the White House.
 The decision not to attend the White House was sparked by Eagles safety Malcolm Jenkins in protest of an administration he does not agree with.
 Jenkins told CNN,

 My message has been clear all year ...
 I want to see changes in our criminal justice system.
 I want to see us push for economical and educational advancement in communities of color and low-income communities.
 And I want to see our relationship between our communities and our law enforcement be advanced.

 The news sparked Lahren to tweet that the Eagles were just being petty.
 On Monday afternoon, she wrote, "Declining an invite to the White House is so petty.
 Come on, guys.
 He’s our president."